Restream/reindexer/cpp_src/server/contrib/server.md

       tracked_updates_overflow?: integer
       // Shows whether KNN/fulltext indexing structure is fully built.
 If this field is missing, index does not require any specific build steps is_built?: boolean
     }[]
+    embedding_caches: {
+      // Tag of cache from configuration
+      cache_tag?: string
+      // Capacity of cache
+      capacity?: integer
+      cache: {
+        // Total memory consumption by this cache total_size?: integer
+        // Count of used elements stored in this cache items_count?: integer
+        // Count of empty elements slots in this cache empty_count?: integer
+        // Number of hits of queries, to store results in cache hit_count_limit?: integer
+      }
+      // Status of disk storage (true, if storage is enabled and writable) storage_ok?: boolean
+      // More detailed info about storage status.
+May contain 'OK', 'DISABLED', 'FAILED' or last error description storage_status?: string
+      // Filesystem path to namespace storage
+      storage_path?: string
+      // Disk space occupied by storage
+      storage_size?: integer
+    }[]
   }[]
 }